 Systemic application of proven safety countermeasures on rural roads helps keep vehicles in their travel lanes and reduce the incidence and severity of roadway departure crashes.

 Reducing fatalities on rural roads remains a major challenge in the United States.
 In 2016, 18,590 lives were lost on rural roads—more than half of all traffic deaths—even though only 19 percent of the U.S. population lives in rural areas.
-Substantial safety improvements can be difficult to make because rural roads account for approximately 70 percent of public road mileage and are often operated by local agencies with limited resources and technical expertise in safety analysis or planning.
+Two-thirds of these rural fatalities involved a roadway departure, where a vehicle crosses a center line, an edge line, or otherwise leaves its travel lane.

-- Shoulders, SafetyEdgeSM, and clear zones provide opportunities for a safe recovery when drivers leave the roadway.
+- Shoulders, SafetyEdgeSM, and clear zones to provide opportunities for a safe recovery when drivers leave the roadway.

 State of the Practice

 Roadway departure countermeasures are regularly used on roads with higher functional classifications and are proven methods for reducing crashes and improving the safety of the transportation system.
 Crash modification factors have been developed and promoted for several of these countermeasures, and they can be applied more broadly using existing tools and processes.

 Minnesota has developed viable safety implementation plans for each of its counties, made funding readily available, and promoted partnerships for efficient construction management.
 North Dakota has also developed plans for all its counties, while Iowa, Nebraska, and Kansas are working on a similar effort.
 Nearly all of Washington’s counties have also developed plans.
 FHWA is working with more than a dozen State departments of transportation and Local Technical Assistance Program Centers to pilot the development of Local Safety Implementation Plans.
 In addition, approximately 350 Tribal Safety Plans have been developed or are in progress.